somhi/jtframe/doc/macros.md

 JTFRAME_OSD_VOL          |         | Show FX volume control on OSD
 JTFRAME_OSDCOLOR         |         | Sets the OSD colour
 JTFRAME_PLL              |         | PLL module name to be used.
 Defaults to jtframe_pll0
-JTFRAME_RELEASE          |         | Disables debug control via keyboard
-JTFRAME_ROTATE           |         | Enables more rotate options in the OSD JTFRAME_SCAN2X_NOBLEND   | MiST    | Disables pixel blending
+JTFRAME_PROM_START       | Pocket  | Beyond this address, data is not written to the SDRAM, but to BRAM JTFRAME_RELEASE          |         | Disables debug control via keyboard JTFRAME_ROTATE           |         | Enables more rotate options in the OSD JTFRAME_SCAN2X_NOBLEND   | MiST    | Disables pixel blending